 Frequently Asked Questions

 Studs are the most popular types of earrings.
-Simple, discreet, and elegant, studs are versatile and appropriate for the widest range of occasions and looks, including casual ensembles, office outfits, and eveningwear.
+Simple, discreet, and elegant, studs are versatile and appropriate for the widest range of occasions and looks, including casual ensembles, office outfits, eveningwear and as bridal earrings.
 Fine jewelry suds are also sustainable fashion-approved, due to their timeless appeal that goes beyond trends.
 Other popular earring types include dangle earrings, hoop earrings (including the trending pearl hoop earrings), and huggies.

 Stud earrings feature push backs, also called ‘butterfly backs’ or simply ‘posts’.
 A push back is a tiny metallic piece that is pushed into the earring’s post.
 Fine jewelry studs sometimes come with screw backs for extra security.
 Certain types of studs feature rubber backings instead of metallic ones (uncommon for fine jewelry).

 If statement necklaces peaked a few seasons ago, in 2021, it’s all about statement earrings.
 Doing a little Christmas shopping?
 Whether you’re hunting for gifts for grandma, for sis, mom, or for yourself, the current jewelry trends indicate that unique and larger styles are IN this ear.
 These include prominent tube hoops, mismatched earrings, dangling sculptural pieces, and pearl earrings in modern designs.

 A Brief History of Earrings